ppetrovtv/pine_script_docs/source/language/Type_system.rst

 Tuples
 ------

 In Pine Script there is limited support for a tuple type.
-A tuple is an immutable sequence of values that a function call can return as a  result.
+A tuple is an immutable sequence of values used when a function must return more than one variable as a result.
 For example::

     calcSumAndMul(a, b) =>